shivam14796/Airbnb-data--analysis/README.md

  Objective----
-This project aims to analyze seismic event data using Python.
+This project aims to analyze Airbnb event data using Python.
 The main objectives are:

-To clean, preprocess, and understand the structure of earthquake/seismic data.
+To clean, preprocess, and understand the structure of Airbnb data.

-To explore the spatial and temporal distribution of seismic events.
+To explore the spatial and temporal distribution of Airbnb event.

-To visualize key metrics such as earthquake magnitudes, depths, and their geographical locations.

-To provide insights that can help in understanding regional seismic patterns and potential risk zones.

 This project will use libraries such as NumPy, Pandas, Matplotlib, Seaborn, and potentially Folium or Plotly for interactive geographic visualizations.